LaChatterie/Verger/README.md

 - **Windows**: Windows 10 or later (64-bit)
 - **macOS**: macOS 10.15 or later (Intel or Apple Silicon)
 - **Linux**: Ubuntu 20.04 or later (or equivalent)

+# 🔑 Getting Started with API Keys

+To start chatting with AI models, you'll need to obtain API keys from one or more of the following providers:

+## Popular AI Providers:

+- **OpenRouter** (https://openrouter.ai/): Provides access to many different models including Claude, Gemini, Mistral, Deepseek and more with a single API key
+- **Google Gemini** (https://ai.google.dev/): Access to Google's Gemini models
+- **Anthropic Claude** (https://claude.ai/): Direct access to Claude models
+- **OpenAI** (https://platform.openai.com/): Access to GPT models
+- **Mistral AI** (https://mistral.ai/): Access to Mistral's models

+## Setting Up Your API Keys:

+1. Create an account with your preferred provider(s)
+2. Generate an API key from your account dashboard
+3. In Verger, go to Settings > Providers
+4. Add your API key to the corresponding provider

 # 🖥️ Development